spatie/laravel-event-sourcing/UPGRADING.md

 The only change in this version is the naming change from `laravel-event-projector` to `laravel-event-sourcing`.
 There are no changes to the API.

 To upgrade from v3 of `laravel-event-projector` you have to perform these steps:
-1. rename `config/laravel-event-projector.php` to `config/laravel-event-sourcing.php`
+1. Rename `config/laravel-event-projector.php` to `config/laravel-event-sourcing.php`
-2. `laravel-event-projector:v3` to `laravel-event-sourcing:v1` and run `composer update`
+2. Change `laravel-event-projector:v3` to `laravel-event-sourcing:v1` and run `composer update`
 3. The namespace has changed, so you need to replace `Spatie\EventSourcing` by `Spatie\EventSourcing` in your entire project